FsCMS/FsCMS/.github/CONTRIBUTING.md

 ## Setup

-Run `dotnet restore` in the root directory to restore all packages.
+Run `dotnet restore` in the root directory to setup Paket and restore all packages.